IDinsight/mosaiks/README.md

 5. **Run Utility function to load data and save features**

-    In situations where you want to load data, run featurisation, and save features on disk, quietly, you can use the `load_and_save_features`:
+    In situations where you want to load data, run featurisation, and save features on disk quietly, you can use the `load_and_save_features`:

    ```python
     # Save test data to file to load later